Overview of Requirements and Restrictions

 - Higher-level International Baccalaureate Exam

-- College Summer Orientation Foreign Language Placement Test
+- College Summer Orientation World Language Placement Test

-Check the Foreign Language Placement Examinations page for details on these tests or the Foreign Language Requirement FAQ for more specific inquiries and contact information.
+Check the World Language Placement Examinations page for details on these tests or the World Language Requirement FAQ for more specific inquiries and contact information.
 Click here for placement guidelines.

-Students can meet the Foreign Language Requirement by successfully completing one of the following courses of action:
+Students can meet the World Language Requirement by successfully completing one of the following courses of action:

 - Earn exemption if you place beyond the 2020 level by examination